Some advice before reading overseas website information…

 5. In the USA references you will note mention of HRVs and ERVs. – An ERV is similar to an HRV, (but more expensive), and specifically designed to be used in places where the climate is not typical of NZ — for example, the North East coast of the USA is extremely dry in winter, (10% RH is common, causing lips, noses, eyes and skin to dry out) – in these places it is necessary to add humidity to ventilation air and humidifiers are a common household appliance in these climates.

 Our NZ climate is exactly the opposite — our climate is too moist — we need to reduce humidity.
 For our climate an HRV (that is specifically designed for NZ) is the most cost effective and energy efficient method to dehumidify and ventilate a home.
-Overseas HRVs will not perform satisfactorily in NZ, because the Heat Exchanger has to be designed for our climate.
-The exception to this is BAXI, who have engineered their products more towards Dust Mite / Asthma control, and by coincidence, the technical design of BAXI HRVs are ideal for NZ conditions.
+Most overseas HRVs will not perform satisfactorily in NZ, because the Heat Exchanger has to be designed for our climate.

 Some overseas articles on HRVs refer to “freezing up” of the HRV.